What would you say if we told you that if you gave us one dollar, we’d give you $70 back?

 - How much an email address is worth

-- Why email marketing is critical for e-commerce companies
+- Why email marketing is critical for your business

-- Five proven tactics for growing your email list—including one approach that captures your shoppers’ emails even if they don’t convert!
+- Ten proven tactics for growing your email list—including one approach that captures your shoppers’ emails even if they don’t convert!

-What is an Email Address Worth to Your Store?
+What is an Email Address Worth to Your Business?

 In a Data & Marketing Association (DMA) study, marketing professionals report that they’re getting a return of $67.87 on the dollar through their B2C email marketing campaigns.
 (And, for any of you who worried that email was dying, that’s an increase of over $14 from the DMA’s previous report on these numbers).

-In the e-commerce space specifically, email marketing software company Privy found that Shopify Core members see a return of $16.53 per email.
+In the e-commerce space, email marketing software company Privy found that Shopify Core members see a return of $16.53 per email.
 Shopify Plus merchants see a return of $22.82 per email.

 - It’s affordable.
 Sending emails is much more affordable than other channels like digital advertising.
 You can even get started for free with an email service provider like HubSpot.
 The more emails you acquire, the more value you get from email marketing.